By Jessica Rosenberg, Brailsford & Dunlavey

 Another project demonstrating the range of partnership options available is STAR Campus, University of Delaware’s innovation community.
 STAR Campus is a transit-oriented development that seeks to achieve a 24/7/365 live-work-learn environment, to support multi-generational housing, to feature a hotel / conference center, and to bring jobs back to the area.
 The buildings on site have come to fruition through a variety of development models, for example the STAR Campus Health Sciences Complex is owned by a developer, whereas the Chemours Discovery Hub and Bloom Energy are different models.
 STAR Campus also takes advantage of public incentives like Opportunity Zones and state tax credits.
 A particularly exciting project within STAR Campus is the biopharmaceutical innovation (BPI) building, which is a partnership between the University, industry, start-ups, and federal and state agencies.
 Read more about STAR Campus here.

-Check back in the coming weeks to read part 2—Innovation Districts: Q&A with Brian Darmody, CEO of the Association of University Research Parks.
+Click here to read part 2 of the series—Innovation Districts: Q&A with Brian Darmody, CEO of the Association of University Research Parks.